akronborn/Phrasebook/README.md

-Phrasebook MP3 Creator using Google Text-to-Speech
+Phrasebook MP3 Creator using Google Text-to-Speech (GTTS module)

 This site allows users to create individual audio files to create a custom phrasebook in any of the languages Google supports.

+Due to changes with Google clients and billing, credentials have been removed.
+Site remains up, but unfunctional until integrated into the TriLegion platform.

 Live site: https://phrasebooktts.herokuapp.com/